raviX007/Employee-Management-BE/README.md

-# Node.js PostgreSQL CRUD Application
+# Employee Management Node.js Rest api

 This is a simple Node.js application that demonstrates CRUD (Create, Read, Update, Delete) operations using PostgreSQL as the database.
 It uses the Sequelize ORM to interact with the database.